Iceland: Tourists find 50 pilot whales dead on beach | DW | 20.07.2019

 Read more: 145 pilot whales die after mass stranding in New Zealand

 It is not clear why the cetaceans washed ashore or how long they had been there.
-However, some reports suggested they had most likely swum ashore at the same time and died of dehydration.
+However, some reports suggested they had most likely swum towards shore at the same time and died of dehydration.

 Why so many?